NikKowPHP/social-brain/chapters/chapter-4.md

 After they've shared their data, your next job is to confirm the data was received correctly.
 The most powerful way to do this is to summarize the essence of what they said back to them in your own words.
 This is **The Playback**.
 You are acting as a **mirror for their emotion.** Your goal is to hold up a mirror that accurately reflects the 'music' they are feeling, so they can see it, point to it, and say, "Yes, that.
 That's what it feels like."

 ---

+The connection with Leo was restored, and he felt seen.
+But in their next one-on-one, Maria noticed that while she was talking, Leo was glancing at his phone.
+She had earned his empathy, but she hadn't captured his attention.
+She was about to discover that deep listening wasn't a passive activity, but a powerful broadcast signal.

+---
+> ### **The 1% Upgrade**
+>
+> In your next conversation where someone shares a frustration, your only goal is to ask one question: **"What's the hardest part about that for you?"** Then, just listen.
+Don't solve.
+Don't judge.
+Just listen.

+---
 ### **Logbook Entry**

 This week, your challenge is to consciously **resist jumping to a solution**.
 When someone shares a problem, execute the full Empathy Loop protocol.
 Try this in one non-work conversation.
 Use it with your partner, a friend, or your child.
 Resist solving, and just connect.